 Pricing Transparency and Total Cost in 2026

 Headline material cost is only part of the story.
 Trade professionals care about landed cost, fabrication complexity, and lifetime performance.
-In 2025–2026, Calacatta quartz countertops typically fall in the mid- to upper-range of quartz pricing.
-You’d most often find it priced at 60–120 USD per square foot, installed, depending on the brand, thickness, edge profiles, and regional labor rates.
+In 2025–2026, Calacatta quartz countertops typically fall in the mid- to upper range of quartz pricing, most often $60–$120 per square foot installed, depending on brand, thickness, edge profiles, and regional labor rates.

 Premium natural Calacatta marble, by comparison, is more expensive and can cost anywhere from $150 to $400+ per square foot installed for premium varieties, due to quarry scarcity and handling complexity.
 Factor in sealing, etch polishing, and potential repairs or replacements for badly stained sections.
 Over time, marble’s total spend can exceed equivalent quartz installations.